Tygs/0bin/README.rst

 be pasted in it.
 The idea is that one can (probably...) not be legally entitled to `moderate the pastebin content`_ as they have no way to decrypt it.

-It's an Python implementation of the
+It's an Python implementation of the `zerobin project`_, created by sebsauvage, under the `WTF licence`_.
-`zerobin project`_ under the `WTF licence`_.
-It's easy to install even if you know nothing about Python.

 For now tested with IE9, and the last opera, safari, chrome and FF.